 Are you looking for some fun ideas for your family this summer?
-Have your vacation plans changed due to the Corona virus?
-Maybe your are looking at a staycation this year.
+Maybe you’re looking at a staycation this year.
 Our plans have changed and we’re not quite sure what we will do for our vacation this year.
 So, we’ve put together a list of Fun Things to Do at Home This Summer.

 There are ideas for couples, kids, teens and families.
 Activities that you can do right in your own backyard.
 Many of these ideas are cheap or cost nothing at all.
-Don’t let this social distancing and stay at home campaign leave you feeling frustrated.
 Have fun at home on your own personal staycation!

 A lot of times a staycation means that you would tour your own city.
 Visit museums or sites in your city that you wouldn’t normally see.